-- the company employing at least one Licentiate (or Specialist Licentiate), Chartered Member (or Specialist Member) or Chartered Fellow of the BOHS Faculty of Occupational Hygiene; - the Faculty members having up-to-date subscriptions; and - the Faculty members participation in the continuing professional development (CPD) scheme.
+- 1. the company employing at least one Licentiate, Chartered Member or Chartered Fellow of the BOHS Faculty of Occupational Hygiene; - 2. the Faculty members having up-to-date subscriptions; and - 3. the Faculty members participating in the mandatory continuing professional development (CPD) scheme.